 As the very first investor in businesses, we will include into our mission the introduction of the ESG concept and guidance, as we already do with corporate governance and performance monitoring.
 As soon as reasonably possible, we will introduce an ESG check in our quarterly reporting and encourage portfolio companies to submit an annual ESG report via a simple questionnaire.
 We will promote ESG good practices as part of our post-investment support.

-ESG reporting and scoring
+ESG Reporting and Scoring

 Where appropriate, investees will be asked to complete annual post-investment ESG questionnaires.
 These will cover quantifiable ESG metrics/KPIs where appropriate – such as Health and Safety records, ethnic diversity, gender pay gap, and confirmation of the investees’ overall ESG policies and procedures.